 Challenges and Opportunities Abound as Long-Term Care Demand Fuels Career Expansion Amid Soaring Costs

-As the American population ages, the demand for long-term care services is skyrocketing.
-This surge isn't just straining budgets; it's creating a massive need for health professionals, from certified nursing assistants (CNAs) to therapists and nurses.
+America's aging population is driving an unprecedented surge in demand for long-term care services.
+That surge isn't just straining budgets — it's creating a massive need for health professionals, from certified nursing assistants (CNAs) to therapists and nurses.

-This growing demand extends to various long-term care settings, including:
+This growing demand spans every long-term care setting, including:

 - In-home care